 If you've already been found guilty of failing to make sure that your child attends school regularly, your fine could be increased to £2,500 or a three month prison sentence.

-If your child doesn't attend school regularly, the court could give you a parenting order to help you to correct your child's behaviour and failure to attend school.
-You may have to attend a parenting programme, counselling or guidance sessions for up to three months, where you'll get support and advice on making sure your child attends school regularly.
+If your child doesn't attend school regularly, the court could give you a parenting order.
+This will help you to correct your child's behaviour and failure to attend school.
+You may have to attend a parenting programme, counselling or guidance sessions for up to three months.
+You'll get support and advice on making sure your child attends school regularly.
 Breach of the order is a criminal offence.

-If your child has ten sessions or five full days of unauthorised absence in any one term, you may be issued with a penalty notice - a fine of £60 if you pay within 21 days, or £120 if you pay within 28 days.
+If your child has ten sessions or five full days of unauthorised absence in any one term, you may be issued with a penalty notice.
+You'll also get a fine of £60 if you pay within 21 days, or £120 if you pay within 28 days.

 School attendance order